hashicorp/terraform-provider-azurerm/website/docs/r/api_management_diagnostic.html.markdown

 The following arguments are supported:

 * `identifier` - (Required) The diagnostic identifier for the API Management Service.
-Allowed values are `applicationinsights`.
+At this time the only supported value is `applicationinsights`.
+Changing this forces a new resource to be created.

 * `api_management_name` - (Required) The Name of the API Management Service where this Diagnostic should be created.
 Changing this forces a new resource to be created.